non-tech-stuff/life-flow/datastructure.md

     lifetime: [],
     // Note, tasks need some resume data - especially if they had been blocked, Height's Chat (of task) is the perfect candidate for this
     // 'epics' should be a construct here - and Height supports that via nested tasks. epics are a collection of tasks. e.g. "Build a house" is an epic, and "Buy bricks" is a task in it.

+    /* Question where do old 'done' tasks go in Height.app, do they just clog up with when='today'?
+I think they do, and that's fine.
+I can archive them if I want to.

+    Solution: Create a new list called 'tasks-past'.
+Now, add an 'Automation' in height that runs when a task is marked as done (and 2 days go by), it to 'tasks-past'.
+I've actually done this:
+    1. Since Height doesn't support archiving of tasks, I've created a new attribute called 'archived??'.
+This attribute controls which list the task is in.
+    2. I've added some (2) automations that automatically move the task when 'archived??' is changed.
+    3. I've added yet another automation that automatically marks 'done' tasks if they are more than 2 days old.
+This triggers the other automation to 'move' to the task appropriate place.

+    The reason for having 'single' automations for each minute task is to avoid problems if I wish to rework on an archived task.
+By unarchiving it, it'll automatically go to the right place.

+    Also, I can archive not done tasks by just changing the 'archived' attribute.
+    */
   },
   action: null, // nothing needed
   result: {